Tommy-CS/Spectral-Swap/README.md

 - **Dual-Body Mechanics**:
   - Players can switch between the Main Body and the Spectre Body using the **Q** key.
-  - The Spectre Body is represented by a glowing, neon-blue avatar positioned relative to the Main Body.
+  - The Spectre Body is represented by a glowing, neon-blue avatar relative to the Main Body.
   - Animations are seamlessly managed during body swapping.

 - **Puck-Throwing Mechanic**: